 The Immigration Levels Plan is announced every year by the government of Canada.
-Canada is preparing for the future since we have 1 of the oldest aging populations in the world and declining birth rates.
+Canada is preparing for the future as it has one of the oldest aging populations in the world and declining birth rates.

 To meet these population replacement and future economic challenges early, the Canadian government is encouraging the immigration of foreign nationals that can significantly contribute to economic growth by joining the labor force.

 In 2020, Canada plans to welcome 341,000 new permanent residents, which will gradually increase to 351,000 in 2021 and 361,000 in 2022.

 To sum it up, Canada will accept 1,005,000 permanent residency applicants from 2020-2022 which could increase to 1,140,000 if the upper-level targets are met.